SwapnilB31/node-file-tree/README.md

 * **printDirectoryFromRoot()**: It's similar to **printDirectoryFromPath()** method.
 The difference is that it performs a Depth First Search on all the Drive partitions on Windows and on the root folder (/) on Linux.
 Its an asynchronous method and returns a promise; so it needs to be resolved or called inside an async method with the await keyword for it to print the tree-structure.
 This method may take a lot of time if your system has a deeply nested directory structure.

 ## Issues
-Please submit the exact code produced the error along with the error log when you raise an issue.
+Please submit the exact code that produced the error along with the error log when you raise an issue.
 Without the code and the error log, fixing the issues will not be possible.

 ## Contribution
 All developers are welcome to contribute to, and improve this package.
 Just create a pull request and I'll evaluate and merge the PR if it doesn't break anything.